needle-mirror/com.unity.xr.arkit/Documentation~/index.md

 ## Requirements

-This version of ARKit XR Plug-in is compatible with the following versions of the Unity Editor:
+This version of Apple ARKit XR Plug-in is compatible with the following versions of the Unity Editor:

-* 2020.3
-* 2021.1
 * 2021.2
+* 2022.1

 You must use Xcode 12 or later when compiling an iOS Player that includes this package.